- Facts to Know

 - Oocyte cryopreservation.
-This is done to preserve fertility, either for medical or social reasons.
-Freezing eggs can now be performed without having to first fertilize them.
+This is now offered at many fertility centers to preserve a woman's fertility, either for medical or social reasons.
+Freezing eggs can be performed without having to first fertilize them.
 This means that patients at risk of becoming infertile from cancer treatments or aging can preserve some eggs to retain the possibility of reproduction even after their eggs would have been either destroyed by chemotherapy or depleted due to aging.

 - Ovarian tissue cryopreservation.
 This can be performed before chemotherapy or radiation treatments for cancer patients who do not have time to undergo an IVF cycle and freeze eggs.
-While there have been more than a dozen babies born as a result of this tissue being replaced back into the body, it is still considered experimental.
+While some babies have been born as a result of this tissue being replaced back into the body, it is still considered experimental.